Asia takes heart from New Year gains in U.S. stock futures

 The spread between two- and 10-year yields has in turn shrunk to the smallest since 2007, a flattening that has been a portent of recessions in the past.

-"Inexorably flattening yield curves and, now, partially inverted U.S. yield curve have poured cold water on further policy normalisation going ahead."
+"Inexorably flattening yield curves and, now, partially inverted U.S. yield curve have poured cold water on further policy normalization going ahead."

 The breakneck drop in yields has been a headwind for the U.S. dollars.
 Against a basket of currencies <.DXY> it was stuck at 06.108 having fallen for two weeks straight.